Dentist in Lexington, SC

 Over time, teeth begin to weaken and become more susceptible to problems such as decay, cracks or discoloration.
 Crowns are used to renew the appearance and function of a tooth.
 Crowns are not limited to just replacing the original tooth, but can be designed to create an even better aesthetic appearance.

-Other reasons for needing a dental crown include:
+Other reasons to get a dental crown include:

-- To protect a weak tooth from breaking or to hold together parts of a cracked tooth.
+- Protect a weak tooth from breaking or to hold together parts of a cracked tooth.

-- To cover and support a tooth with a large filling when there isn’t a lot of tooth left.
+- Cover and support a tooth with a large filling when there isn’t a lot of tooth left.

-- To restore an already broken tooth or a tooth that has been severely worn down.
+- Restore an already broken tooth or a tooth that has been severely worn down.